-But the bulbs used in tanning beds also generate UV rays to help you to get that perfect bronzed look.
+But the bulbs used in tanning beds also generate UV rays to help you get that perfect bronzed look.
 The UV rays can cause sunburn, rashes, and itchy skin.

 Today I will let you understand the cause of those itchy rashes and how to get rid of itchy skin after tanning bed.